bvallelunga/miza/Readme.md

 # Quick Push To Production
-Sometimes we will need to push quickly to production without all submitting a pull request.
+Sometimes we will need to push quickly to production without submitting a pull request.
 Use this command to quickly push to production.
 It will take up to 5 minutes for the web workers to show the changes.